bediger4000/squava2/README.md

 The final move at 2,3 completes a 5-in-a-row, and a 3-in-a-row.
-That's an  extremely unlikely outcome for a real game, where at least one of the players has the goal of winning.
+That's an  extremely unlikely outcome for a real game, where at least one of the players tries to win.

 ## Playing the game